Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ## Initial Exercise (10 min)

-The difference between software developers and other engineers is *not* about domain knowledge — developers find things out.
+What differentiates software developers from other engineers? *Developers find things out.*

-We’ve learned that executing efficient Internet searches is a key skill every iOS developer needs.
+We’ve learned that **executing efficient Internet searches** is a key skill every iOS developer needs.

-But we also have — at our fingertips — a powerful tool offering a wealth of insight into most of the Swift and iOS constructs we need to know to get the job done: Xcode.
+We also have - at our fingertips — an extremely powerful tool for "finding things out": **Xcode**

+### Xcode Techniques

 Resources for this exercise:
 1. [DailyPlanet](https://github.com/VanderDev1/DailyPlanet) starter app
+2. Xcode

 **In Pairs (3 to 5 mins)**

+Xcode offers a wealth of insight into most of the Swift and iOS constructs we need to know to get the job done.

-1. Share your favorite Xcode techniques for finding out the capabilities, behaviors and requirements of these iOS networking constructs found in the DailyPlanet starter app:
+1. Share your favorite Xcode techniques for finding out the capabilities, behaviors and requirements of these iOS networking constructs found in the **DailyPlanet** starter app:
 - URLSession
 - URLRequest
 - SessionDataTask